charxhit/recaptcha-manager/source/index.rst

                     ##
                     return True  # Because we return True, this error will not be raised!

-                # Print out information about the error if its not SomeNonFatalError before its raised in
+                # Print out information about the error if its not SomeNonFatalError before its raised in outer scope
                 print(sys.exc_info())